Forms representing forms and linear spaces on hypersurfaces: Generating functions analysis

 \section{Generating functions analysis}

 Our goal in this section is to show that the major arcs contribution can be interpreted as a product of local densities.
-In order to do so, it is somewhat inconvenient that the estimate of $\bb= |\ba - \B a/q|$ depends on $q$.
-We therefore extend the major arcs slightly and define our final choice of major arcs $\F M'(\theta)$ to be set of all $\U{\ba} = \U a/q + \U{\bb}$ contained in $[0,1)^{Rr}$ that satisfy
+In order to do so, it is somewhat inconvenient that the estimate of $\U{\bb}= |\U{\ba} - \U a/q|$ depends on $q$.
+We therefore extend the major arcs slightly and define our final choice of major arcs $\F M'(P,\theta)$ to be set of all $\U{\ba} = \U a/q + \U{\bb}$ contained in $[0,1)^{Rr}$ that satisfy

 for some suitably large constant $C'$.
-Notice that by Lemma \ref{hom-lemma} this definition comprises the original major arcs as defined in \eqref{approx}, provided that $\theta$ is small enough.
+As before, we may suppress the parameter $P$.
+Notice also that by Lemma \ref{hom-lemma} this definition comprises the original major arcs as defined in \eqref{approx}, provided $\theta$ is small enough.
 Henceforth all parameters $\U{\ba}, \U a, q, \U{\bb}$ will be implicitly understood to satisfy the major arcs inequalities as given in \eqref{major'}.

 Letting

 and

 we can replace the exponential sum by an expression that reflects the rational approximation to $\U{\ba}$ and will be easier to handle.